Meaning

 Define Corporate Objectives

-The due diligence process needs to align with the regulatory, strategic, reputational and financial risks which the entity may face.
+The due diligence process needs to align with the regulatory, strategic, reputational, and financial risks that the entity may face.

 Gather Key Information

-Information of the entity needs to be gathered on a number of bases such as political connections, board members, incorporation documents, key shareholders, etc.
+Information about the entity needs to be gathered on a number of bases, such as political connections, board members, incorporation documents, key shareholders, etc.

 Screen Prospective Third Parties against Watchlists

-Watchlist screenings can determine if the particular party poses any form of significant risks.
-The entity should be checked against points of law enforcement lists, global sanctions list, published lists of debarred companies, etc.
+Watchlist screenings can determine if the particular party poses any form of significant risk.
+The entity should be checked against points of law enforcement lists, global sanctions lists, published lists of debarred companies, etc.

 Conduct a Risk Assessment